-• The MD 58 - Road Maintenance fund is used to account for all financial resources of the District relating to the maintenance of the paved and unpaved roads within the District.
+The MD 10 - Road Maintenance fund is used to account for all financial resources of the District relating to the maintenance of the District's 79.91 miles of paved roads within the District.
+There is no direct assessment set for road maintenance.
+The district receives a portion of pre-Proposition 13 tax revenue to finance road maintenance activity.